 Take your time.

 Make sure that you’re taking notes of anything out of the ordinary in each room.
-Here are a few pointers…
+Remember, he pricing formula is just the start.
+There are many other factors to add in BEFORE you give a final price.
+Things like…

-- Are there ceiling fans, large wall art, curios, or china cabinets, pianos, or anything else that would require special attention?
-Ask your customer for specific cleaning instructions.
+- Ceiling fans, large wall art, curios, or china cabinets, pianos, or anything else that would require special attention.
 By the way, here’s the best ceiling fan cleaning tool this side of heaven.
 Check it out.

 Add your estimated clean time.
 Multiply your hourly cleaning rate.